11/6/2019

 Operator

-Thank you, our next question comes from Mitch Steeves with RBC Capital Markets.
+Thank you.
+Our next question comes from Mitch Thieves with RBC Capital Markets.
 Please proceed with your question.

 speaker

-Hey guys, thanks for taking my question.
-I actually just wanna focus a little bit back just on the pricing you guys are getting.
-So I realize this could be down a little bit in December quarter, but so two really clarifications.
+Hey, guys.
+Thanks for taking my question.
+I actually just want to focus a little bit back just on the – the pricing you guys are getting.
+So I realize it's going to be down a little bit in December quarter, but so two really clarifications.
 If Huawei does come back, would you get an implied ASP that goes up or down?
 And then secondly, how do we think about that kind of ramping over the next 12 months?
-I think most models have it going up a few dollars, but is that right still or do you guys think it needs to be changed after seeing the mix come through?
+I mean, I think most models have it going up a few dollars, but is that right still, or do you guys think it needs to be changed after seeing the mix come through?

 speaker

-So this Alex, you're asking about on the licensing side?
+So this, Alex, you're asking about on the licensing side?
 Yep.
-You know, look, again, the way we think about it is that, Akash maybe will weigh in here.
-The way we think about it is that Huawei is incremental and I'm not sure what more to say to that other than what we've already provided by way of guide.
+Okay.
+You know, look, again, the way we think about it is that – Akash, maybe we'll weigh in here.
+The way we think about it is that Huawei is incremental, and I'm not sure what more to say to that other than what we've already provided by way of guidance.

 speaker

-Okay, I guess maybe we should return to the Huawei piece then if that comes back, is that, are you gonna be increasing ASPs or you think that the ASPs will be flattish or similar?
+Okay.
+I guess maybe we should return to the Huawei piece then if that comes back.
+Are you going to be increasing ASPs or do you think that the ASPs are going to be flattish or similar?

 speaker